springernature/frontend-playbook/javascript/house-style.md

 <nav id="popout" class="c-popout-nav c-popout-nav--dark">...</nav>
 ```

-As demonstrated above, we use `data-component` attributes to label the "main" element that is being bound by the JavaScript, and also any additional elements used by the module which can't otherwise be unabiguously selected.
-In instaces where child elements can be inferred without using additional attributes &mdash; for example a module which is expected to contain just a single input &mdash; then it may be acceptable to use other selectors such as type selectors, however care should be taken.
+As demonstrated above, we use `data-component` attributes to label any elements that are being bound by the JavaScript.
+In instances where other related elements can be inferred without using additional data attributes &mdash; for example a module which is expected to contain just a single input &mdash; then it may be acceptable to use other selectors such as type selectors, however care should be taken.

 Initialising a module can then be achieved simply by passing in one of more elements that match these selectors;